 Visit Reims Cathedral

-A UNESCO World Heritage Site, the Reims Cathedral (or Notre-Dame de Reims) is a must of any Reims trip.
-It was a critical place in the country’s history, as it served as the location of the coronation of the Kings of France.
+A UNESCO World Heritage Site, the Reims Cathedral (or Notre-Dame de Reims) is a must for any Reims trip.
+The Cathedral was a critical place in the country’s history, as it was the location for the coronation of the Kings of France.

 Tour a Champagne House